nairitya03/Projects/Mini-Projects/Caesar Decipher/README.md

 one of the most easy and most famous encryption systems.
 It uses the substitution of a letter by another one further in the alphabet.

 ## Usage

 - Run the Caesar Decipher.py
 - To Encrypt press 1.
-When promted enter the message to encrypt and then enter key('Number of shifts').
+When promted enter the message to encrypt and then enter key - { Number of shifts }.
 - To Decrypt press 2. when promted enter the encrypted message and then enter they key or leave blank to brute force.